 Mel cares deeply about our NHS and the principle of universal healthcare, free at the point of use, to those in need.
-As a treasury minister he helped to provide the largest ever cash increase for our NHS, and locally in Central Devon he has fought vigorously to preserve local healthcare provision.
+As a treasury minister he helped to provide the largest ever cash increase for our NHS, and locally in Central Devon he has fought vigorously to preserve and where possible improve local healthcare provision.

-This includes playing a key role in getting NHS England to intervene when North Tawton Medical Practice was earmarked for closure and working with campaigners in Pathfinder Village to convince NHS Devon not to close their GP surgery in 2017.
+This includes playing a key role in getting NHS England to intervene when North Tawton Medical Practice was earmarked for closure and working with campaigners in Pathfinder Village to convince NHS Devon not to close their GP surgery.
 When the old medical centre in Hatherleigh closed Mel pressed NHS England to get the new site up and running.

 Prior to his election as an MP Mel served as Co-Chair of the Crediton Hospital Campaign Group.